 This eight-week summer program, supported by the National Science Foundation, aims to give its participants a clear understanding of the world of mathematics, primarily through firsthand experience.
-The dates of the 2014 program were June 15-August 9.
-The dates of the 2015 program have not yet been determined, and are subject to NSF approval.
-Participants are grouped into research teams, led by a graduate student and the program director, and given added training by several experts.
+The dates of the 2016 program are expected to be June 20-August 12, subject to final NSF approval.
+Participants are grouped into research teams, led by a graduate student, the program directors, and given added training by a visiting expert.
 Teams engage in original research, of significant interest and potential impact.
 Participants receive a generous stipend ($5000 for undergraduates), room and partial board.

 Expected participant outcomes include mastery of the problem area, appreciation of mathematical scholarship, improvement of technical speaking/writing skills, presentation of results at scholarly conferences, and publication of results in scholarly journals.

 Some participant comments on an anonymous survey: "a life changing experience", "San Diego is a beautiful city", "the most influential event of my adult life", "a large positive on my career", "prepared me for my future life", "I knew I picked the right REU after the first week", "fun, educational, and professional", "accomplished meaningful and substantial research", "the greatest impact of any professional development activity that I've had[...] including earning my M.A.", "San Diego is great!", "My best summer so far."

 If you have any questions about the program not answered by this website, please contact the program director .